Neadrim/com.neadrim.nuhub/README.md

 NuHub is a UPM package for Unity Editor that facilitates tracking of Unity releases.
 It allows to browse release notes and easily install any Editor versions through Unity Hub, starting from Unity 2017.1.0.

 Why?
-I often need to look for specific issues or fixes before updating my project(s) to a new Unity version.
-Searching through individual web pages in the [Unity Releases Archive](https://unity3d.com/get-unity/download/archive) is tedious.
+I often need to look for specific issues or fixes before updating my projects to a new Unity version and searching through individual web pages in the [Unity Releases Archive](https://unity3d.com/get-unity/download/archive) is tedious.
 Unfortunately, Unity Hub only provides options to install the latest releases and otherwise redirects you to the [archive page](https://unity3d.com/get-unity/download/archive).
 I would have liked to see Unity Hub 3.x integrate some of these features but still no luck, so here it is.

 ## Features

-- Automatically fetch releases information from [Unity Download Archive](https://unity3d.com/get-unity/download/archive) and keeps a local cache for quick access.
-- Browse all releases in a single and organized editor window with quick filters.
+- Browse official Unity releases in a single and organized editor window (Pre-Releases not available yet).
-- Easily view available updates based on your current Unity version.
+- View available updates based on your current Unity version.
 - Search release notes by keywords in multiple releases at once.
 - Install any Editor versions in Unity Hub with a single click.
-- Checks daily (or on demand) for new releases.
+- Automatically check for new releases daily or on demand.

 ## Requirements

 Works with **Unity 2021.2.0** or newer.
-I did not bother supporting earlier versions and have no intention to do so since one of my goal with this project was to familiarize myself with [UI Toolkit](https://docs.unity3d.com/2021.2/Documentation/Manual/UIElements.html) but unfortunately, it still had a lot of issues prior to 2021.2.
+I did not bother supporting earlier versions and have no intention to do so since one of my goals with this project was to familiarize myself with [UI Toolkit](https://docs.unity3d.com/2021.2/Documentation/Manual/UIElements.html) but unfortunately, it still had a lot of issues prior to 2021.2.

 ## Installation